arielmission-space/PAOS/docs/source/user/inputs/index.rst

 ^^^^^^^^^^^^^

-Lens data sections describing how to define the different optical surfaces (INIT, Coordinate Break, Standard, Paraxial Lens, ABCD and Zernike) and their required parameters.
+Lens data sections describing how to define the different optical surfaces (INIT, Coordinate Break, Standard, Paraxial Lens, ABCD, Zernike, PSD, and Grid Sag) and their required parameters.

 .. _lens_xx_table: